woveon/woveon-logger/README.md

 # woveon-logger
-> A simple logger with: color, file and line number reporting, both aspect and levels of logging, and other sugar in the syntax.
+> A logging toolkit with: color, file and line number reporting, both aspect and levels of logging, and other sugar in the syntax.",

-The main feature wanted was a logger that spewed a line and file in my source code.
-Additional features were added to the logger over time.

 [NPM Location](https://www.npmjs.com/package/woveon-logger)